 Southwest offers five different credit cards:

-Currently, these five cards come with a companion pass if you are able to meet the spending requirements (The offer is valid through 2/28/2022).
+Currently, these five cards come with a Companion Pass (R) if you are able to meet the spending requirements (The offer is valid through 2/28/2022).

 Earning the Companion Pass

-While the credit cards themselves probably aren’t what you want to use for everyday spending, they do make the Companion Pass within a more reasonable reach.
-If you sign up for a Southwest Airlines credit card when the sign-up bonus is 60,000 points, that means you only need 50,000 more points in a calendar year to earn the pass.
+While the credit cards themselves probably aren’t what you want to use for everyday spending, they do make the Companion Pass (R) within a more reasonable reach.
+If you sign up for a Southwest Airlines credit card when the sign-up bonus is 40,000 points, that means you only need 70,000 more points in a calendar year to earn the pass.

-And here’s a potential game changer: you can sign up for both a personal Southwest credit card and a business Southwest credit card, and all of those points count towards earning the Companion Pass.
+And here’s a potential game-changer: you can sign up for both a personal Southwest credit card and a business Southwest credit card, and all of those points count towards earning the Companion Pass (R).

 So let’s say the business card offers a sign-up bonus of 60,000 points, and the personal card’s sign-up bonus is 50,000 points.
-Literally, with two credit cards sign ups, you could earn 110,000 Rapid Rewards points and the Companion Pass.
+Literally, with two credit card sign-ups, you could earn 110,000 Rapid Rewards points and the Companion Pass (R).

 I know what you’re thinking.
 “Can’t I sign up for both the Southwest Plus and Southwest Premier credit cards and earn both sign-up bonuses for potentially 110,000 Rapid Rewards?”